Shubham0315/AWS-IAM/InterviewQue.md

 -
 - AWS STS is a web sevice that enables you to request temporary, limited privilege credentials for AWS resources.
 - These creds are ideal for granting secure, short-term access to resources without need to create long term IAM user credentials.
+- To create temporary credentials for third-party applications using IAM roles, you can leverage AWS Security Token Service (STS) with the **AssumeRole** API

 - Key Features :-
   - Temporary creds